aerickt/lapwing-for-beginners/src/Chapter-05.md

 * [Chapter 5 test](practice/5-test.txt)

 ## Lapwing setup
-So far, we have just been using Plover without any modifications.
-As this series is about learning Lapwing theory, it's important that we set up Plover correctly.
-There are two options: you can install the <code class="code-mono">plover-lapwing-aio</code> plugin or you can add the Lapwing dictionaries manually.
-If you are a beginner, use the all-in-one plugin discussed below.
+The Plover app comes loaded with a default theory called Plover theory.
+As this series is for learning Lapwing theory, there are a few modifications needed before proceeding.
+There are two options: install the <code class="code-mono">plover-lapwing-aio</code> plugin, or add the Lapwing dictionaries manually (not recommended).
+If in doubt, follow the instructions below for the all-in-one plugin as discussed below.

 ### Using the all-in-one plugin